sigmastratum/documentation/legal/ip-policy.md

 structural specifications — must remain fully **open and accessible**.

 ### Prohibited:
-- Private or closed-source forks of the **architecture specification**
+- Distribution of private or closed-source forks of the architecture specification
 - Modified versions of SRS distributed under restrictive licenses
 - Attempts to enclose or privatize the Standard